adaptris/interlok-docs/docs/pages/ui/ui-service-tester.md

----
-title: Service Tester
-keywords: interlok
-tags: [ui]
-sidebar: home_sidebar
-permalink: ui-service-tester.html
-summary: The Service Tester page help you to generate a Service Tester configuration xml and to test some Interlok services.
+> **Summary:** The Service Tester page help you to generate a Service Tester configuration xml and to test some Interlok services.
 (Since 3.7.2)
----

 ## Prerequisite ##